 In order to help rejuvenate the park, the bay will be closed to all boats, however, tourists will still be able to visit the famous beach via Loh Samah Bay, allowing tourists to then walk across the island to Maya Bay.

 Other national Parks like the Similans Islands close each year during the Western monsoon (low season) to allow corals & the environment to regenerate.

-The collection of the National marine Park fees have had little affect on reducing tourism levels to May Bay
+The collection of the National Marine Park fees have had little effect on reducing tourism levels to May Bay

 Also under consideration is the limitation on the number of daily visitors to all of Thailand’s national parks, but no such decision have been drawn up.

 March 28th 2018 local media published details of a meeting announcing that MAYA BAY will close to all visitors during the monsoon period for JUNE – SEPTEMBER – four months.

 Dr Thon a prominent activist for coral reef & marine conservation and general adviser to Government highlighted that the the bay needs to close and access to the beach from the main entrance should be prohibited – tourist and visitors can still access the bay from boats as long as they don’t pass over any coral but not access to the beach will be allowed from the main entrance to the Bay.

 This would then technically mean that tourist can still access the beach from the south side of Phi Phi LeI called Loh Samah Bay

 Maya bay is a tourist trap everyone wants to visit it parks officials want to reduce the volume to 2400 per day from 4500 per day – in peak times around 10- 11 am there are over 1,000 tourists on the beach.